StephenButtolph/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 In addition to executing the blocks, the block executor provides deterministic timestamps for the beginning and end of execution of a block.

-Time is accordingly measured in two ways by the block executor.
+Time is measured two ways by the block executor:

 1. The timestamp included in the block header.
 2. The amount of gas charged during the execution of blocks.